-He has the multitasking Workbench user interface and excellent graphics and sound.
-The housings are signatures of all the developers and the paw prints of Jay Miner dog Mitchy!
+It has impressed many with the multitasking user interface Workbench, excellent graphics and sound output.
+In the case are signatures of all developers and the paw print of Jay Miners dog Mitchy!

-This mix of CD players and Amiga 500 is the first multimedia computer, and the first computer with standard CD-ROM drive.
-The CDTV was the time about 2-3 years ahead, was too expensive and technically not up to date - it did not become a success.
+This mix of CD player and Amiga 500 was the first multimedia computer that contained a CD-ROM drive as standard.
+The CDTV was 2-3 years ahead of its time, but was too expensive and technically not up to date - it did not become a success.

 A500 Plus (1991)

-The Amiga 4000 has finally been significantly enlarged AGA chipset.
-The professional desktop device is internally expandable.
-He was also available in a tower version as A4000-T, which was even more expadable.
+The Amiga 4000 finally offered a much enhanced AGA graphics chipset.
+The professional desktop computer was internally expandable.
+It was also available in a tower version as A4000-T, which was even more expadable.